Geo-y20/Covid19-diagnosis/README.md

-# NagyScan
+# Covid19 diagnosis
-NagyScan is a comprehensive platform designed to help doctors diagnose Covid-19 from X-ray images using a deployed machine learning model.
+Covid19 diagnosis is a comprehensive platform designed to help doctors diagnose Covid-19 from X-ray images using a deployed machine learning model.
 The website features a range of pages and tools, including a login page for patients and doctors, a results page for patients, and a page for doctors to upload photos and X-rays, access patient information and medical histories, and receive diagnoses from the machine learning model.

 <h2>Features</h2>